 I’ve been guilty, more often than I would like, of sending out late or lackluster letters that don’t truly capture how grateful I am for the sweet generosity someone sent my way.
 It’s never out of a lack of true appreciation, I just get so caught up in the return to regular life post-holiday that it slips my mind.
 And, when I do remember, it becomes more important just to get them out than to make them meaningful.

-But, after inspiring the joy of giving in my favorite littles ones recently, I intend to start doing things differently.
+But, after inspiring the joy of giving in my favorite little ones recently, I intend to start doing things differently.
 I’ve resolved to start writing timely and expressive thank you notes.
 My resolution may be a little late, since it’s already well into March, but my thank you notes sure won’t be.
-Join me in making 2017 a year of sincere gratitude.
+Join me in making this year a year of sincere gratitude.
 Here are my tips and tricks to help you craft meaningful and memorable thank you notes that are gifts for your favorite gifters, in and of themselves.

 The Medium Makes a Difference